 Symbol – NKYINKYIM , “Twisting” (Eng Translation)

-Adinkra are symbols that represent concepts or aphorisms.
-The historical roots of these symbols date back to the times of the Asante people of Ghana, West Africa.
+The historical roots of these symbols date centuries back.
 They are believed to have their origin from Gyaman, a former kingdom in today’s Côte D’Ivoire.

 History, philosophy and various religious beliefs were the core factors in the development of these symbols.
 Their roots stand strong to this day, with many modern-day individuals utilizing them to provide a range of products with definitive meanings.
 Such industries include Jewelry, Arts, Fashion, and even the world of architecture…

 Here’s a list of 122 Adinkra Symbols, Meanings, philosophical Significance & Pronunciation.